The British Army's Geographic Specialists

 We provide geographic information, survey capabilities and mapping products.
 We are a well established and highly respected and dependable regiment, utilised at every level of Defence.

 As a Geographic Technician you will gain skills that are directly transferrable and recognised on civilian street.
-Our class one course is accredited by Sheffield Hallam University, providing the opportunity to gain a BSc in applied computing, with the option to turn it in to a full BSc (Hons) degree.
+Our class one course is accredited by Sheffield Hallum University, providing the opportunity to gain a BSc in Military Geospatial Science, with the option to turn it in to a full BSc (Hons) degree.

 Our Officers and Soldiers are amongst the most intelligent and motivated in the British Army.

 We have deployed on all major conflicts in recent years and have proven ourselves to be an invaluable part of the British Army.